M76 Imperial Four Manual

 - Divert the water from the spout to the wand.

-- Press the end of the wand firmly into the sponge or dishcloth to restrict the water flow as much as possible.
+- Press the end of the wand firmly into the bottom of the sink to restrict the water flow as much as possible.
 You will not be able to completely restrict the flow.

 - Press the red button.